 The Calvin Fire Department Services may ask for additional qualifications when reviewing the application forms.

-To request water delivery from the Calvin Volunteer Fire Department for swimming pool fill-up or other enquiry, please fill out the attached Request for Special Services Form and submit to the Municipal Office with your payment.
+To request water delivery from the Calvin Volunteer Fire Department for swimming pool fill-up or other enquiry, please fill out the attached Request for Special Services Form and Waiver then submit to the Municipal Office with your payment.
 This special service request must be submitted with your payment at least one week in advance.
 Delivery also dependant on Fire Dept. fire and training priorities.

 If you have any questions, please do not hesitate to contact the Municipal Office at 705-744-2700.

 PLEASE NOTE: Fire Calls will take absolute priority over any other situation, at all times.